doncandela/mgah/mgah.md

 - The Docker container system, other than as a source for building Apptainer containers.

 - The Kubernetes scheduling/management software typically used rather than Slurm in commercial settings, particularly with Docker.

+**This document is quite long** because it shows explicit examples of commands and output for many different situations -- every time I figured out how to do something, I pasted an example here -- so it is not particularly readable.

 ### Parallel computing in Python<a id="parcomp-python"></a>